 Once all the benefits were brought to light (a thing that would be completely unacceptable for Count Dracula), people worldwide started to use the VPN technology.

 The main online activities you can accomplish while using a VPN (Virtual Private Network) are:

 - Change your real IP.
 Hiding your IP address and changing your virtual location is a good solution that assures online anonymity and online freedom.

 - Encrypt the internet traffic.
-Once you enable the VPN connection in the traditional way or using a VPN app, all your traffic is routed via a VPN server.
+Once you enable the VPN connection in the traditional way or using a VPN app (VPN software), all your traffic is routed via a VPN server.
 Combining the server with the VPN protocol and the encryption standard, the main result is an encrypted and completely secure internet activity.
 The VPN creates a bridge between your device and the world wide web, enabling a private network over a public network.

 - Bypass online restrictions.
 Online restrictions are a series of actions applied by governments, ISPs (Internet Service Providers), or companies to regulate access to certain online resources.
 These geo-restrictions are popular among huge streaming services like BBC iPlayer, Netflix, or Hulu, or gaming websites.
 With a VPN for streaming, you can access your favorite media content anywhere, anytime.

 - Bypass firewalls and DPI.
 Net neutrality and the concept of an open internet no longer exist.
 People living in China, for example, are not able to access Facebook or Youtube.
 Can you imagine this?
 With the help of a powerful China VPN and their advanced features (like Double VPN or Tor over VPN, for example), people living in highly-restrictive countries can enable a VPN connection to gain access to popular social media websites or VOIP services.

 How many internet surfers use the VPN at the moment?